ICSF Columbus FC: History

 In 1985, Columbus entered the newly formed semi-professional Pacific Rim Soccer League with Joe Tinucci as president and Mike Bernardis as coach.
 Columbus as a semi-professional club, quickly became cup champions as well as national finalists with Toronto Blizzard.

 After an absence of 10 years Columbus re-emerged in 2003 under the direction of Rob Mascitti, Carmen D'Onofrio and Joe Papa.
 Although the passing of years has seen the influx of non -Italian players, the major part of the team still hold fast to its Italian roots, a tribute to past Coaches Gianni Azzi, Jack Hobbs 1964 (Canadian Champions) Joe Csabai 1969 (Canadian Champions), Tony Canta 1977, 1978 (Canadian Champions).

 Columbus has been at the forefront of Canadian soccer and has planted deep soccer roots in Canada over the past 70 years.
 The team has provided more players than any other amateur club in Canada to Canada's Professional, Provincial, Olympic and National Team rosters as well as supplying Universities and Colleges.
 Columbus also holds the distinction of having the most players in the Canadian Soccer Hall of Fame with eleven players.
 After the Westminster Royals, Columbus is the most successful amateur club in Canada having appeared in six National Finals and winning four.
 Columbus also holds the record for the largest margin of victory in a Canadian championship final game a 10–0 score against Montreal Ukraine in 1969.

 The Columbus family of teams include the men's open premier team, Division 2 team, women's Division 2 team, over 35s, over 45s (Premier and Division 1), over 50s, over 55s and over 60s.
-As of 2015, Columbus family of teams are now associated with the Italian Canadian Sports Federation, which also include boys and girls teams from five-year-olds to adult.
+As of 2015, the Columbus family of teams are now associated with the Italian Canadian Sports Federation, which also includes boys and girls teams from five-year-olds to adults.

-Off the field the Columbus Alumni also play a major role in Canadian soccer as evidenced by the following: